 Works to alleviate hunger and food insecurity in South Minneapolis and beyond through an on-site food shelf, food delivery programs, and a partnership with Meals on Wheels.

-Formerly called Sheridan Story, Every Meal coordinates the delivery of food to families struggling with food insecurity through partnership schools throughout Minnesota.
+Formerly called Sheridan Story, Every Meal coordinates the delivery of food to families struggling with food insecurity through partner schools throughout Minnesota.

 Lake Street Council

-Serves and advocates for the Lake Street business community, working to ensure diversity and prosperity for all businesses, small and large, operating in the corridor.
+Serves and advocates for the Lake Street business community, working to ensure diversity and prosperity for all businesses, small and large.
 They do this through community events, clean-energy retrofit projects, strategic planning, employee recruitment, and more.